Old Scam, New Tricks for 2023

 Unwanted Calls Nationwide Snapshot

-TNS estimates that more than 70.0 billion unwanted calls were made in the last 12 months representing an 11% decrease over the last 12 months versus the previous 12 months.
-Unwanted calls decreased 27% from November to December at 4.7B.
-This represents an 17% decrease from December 2021 to December 2022.
+TNS estimates that more than 66 billion unwanted calls were made in the last 12 months representing a 6% decrease over the last 12 months versus the previous 12 months.
+Unwanted calls decreased 9% from August to September at 7.1B.
+This represents a 45% increase from September 2023 to September 2024.

 Unwanted calls are comprised of nuisance calls and high-risk calls.
 The severity of harm of nuisance calls are moderate.
 The severity of harm for high-risk calls is deemed as a major invasion of privacy that can cause emotional distress.